boolnetwork/mining-scripts/README.md

 - **`network_config.peer_key`**: Specifies the keyring service's P2P identity information.
 If not filled, it will be generated randomly.

-- **`key_server_config.version`**: The version number required for keyring service registration.
-This version number is jointly maintained by BOOLNetwork official and the community.
-It increases as the keyring software's functionality is upgraded or changed.
-Users should not change it arbitrarily, as it may cause the software to malfunction.
-The specific software version number and registration version can be found in official information.
+- **`key_server_config.version`**: The version number necessary for keyring service registration is a collaborative effort between BOOLNetwork official and the community.
+It increments as the functionality of the keyring software is enhanced or altered.
+Users should refrain from making arbitrary changes, as it may lead to software malfunctions.
+The exact software version number and registration version can be obtained from official information.

 - **`key_server_config.attestation_style`**: The mode of SGX remote attestation for the keyring service, where `1` represents `EPID` and `2` represents `DCAP`.